Scott Vestal: Music career

 Vestal acquired a 5-string banjo at age 13 and by age 15 was playing with T. J. Rogers’ family band.
 At age 18, Vestal performed and recorded with Larry Sparks for a year.
 At age 19, Vestal moved to Texas and with his brother Curtis and Russell Moore formed the band Southern Connection, which toured the Midwest and East Coast for 3 years.

 In 1985, Vestal, Russell Moore, and Scott Vestal joined Doyle Lawson and Quicksilver, replacing Terry Baucom.
 Vestal stayed with Quicksilver for four years and five albums.

 Vestal then formed his group Livewire with mandolinist Wayne Benson, guitarist and vocalist Robert Hale, and bassist Ernie Sykes.
 Vestal toured Japan with an acoustic jazz ensemble, and starred in Phyllis McBride's original musical production Cowboy Cafe.

 In 1994, Vestal moved to Nashville and formed a band with Harley Allen and David Parmley.
 When Allen decided to focus on songwriting, the band became David Parmley, Scott Vestal, and Continental Divide.
 Over the next 5 years, the band recorded three albums and toured the US and Canada.
 Vestal left Continental Divide in 1998.

 Vestal produced, engineered, and played on an annual series of instrumental albums for Pinecastle Records.
 The initial project started as a solo album for Mountain Heart guitarist Clay Jones.
-When Jones went another direction, Vestaal salvaged the project as an instrumental album.
+When Jones went another direction, Vestal salvaged the project as an instrumental album.

-The “Bluegrass Annual” series), which won the IBMA award for Recorded Event of the Year in 1996.
+The “Bluegrass Annual” series won the IBMA award for Recorded Event of the Year in 1996.
 This series of recordings continued from 1995 through 2001.

 Scott played on Johnny Staats’ mandolin project with John Cowan.
 From 1998 until 2003, Vestal and Cowan were in the John Cowan Band, and recorded two albums together.
 Vestal had the opportunity to incorporating a solid body electric MIDI banjo into their recordings and performances.

 In 2006, Vestal worked with David Lee Roth to promote the CMH Records Van Halen bluegrass tribute Strummin' with the Devil: The Southern Side of Van Halen, appearing on late night and daytime talk shows and at a concert at the Nokia Theater in New York City.

 Starting in 2006, Vestal recorded and toured with the Sam Bush Band along with Stephen Mougin (guitar), Todd Parks (bass), and Chris Brown (drums).